-ALLSA 2019 is designed to broaden and deepen our understanding of food systems, understood as socio-ecological systems, through participation, collective learning (“peer-to-peer learning processes”), multi-cultural dialogue and comprehensive and holistic understanding, in order to promote innovative approaches and processes of sustainability for the resilience of local food systems.
-At ALLSA 2019, regional experts (academics, Indigenous leaders, local farmers and entrepreneurs) will participate as mentors, facilitating the co-learning of innovative Spanish-speaking leaders.
-This GEN regional academy will focus on the promotion of innovation in food systems based on local knowledge.
-Its objective is to create a co-learning and networking space for those who are especially interested in these topics.
+ALLSA 2019 is designed to broaden and deepen our understanding of food systems, understood as socio ecological systems, through participation, collective learning (“peer-to-peer learning processes”), multi-cultural dialogue and comprehensive and holistic understanding, in order to promote innovative approaches and processes of sustainability for the resilience of local food systems.
+Regional experts (academics, indigenous leaders, local farmers and entrepreneurs) will participate as mentors, facilitating the co-learning of innovative Spanish-speaking leaders.
+ALLSA 2019 will focus on the promotion of innovation in food systems based on pluricultural dialogues and local knowledge its objective is to create a co-learning and networking space for those who are especially interested in these topics.

-The call for ALLSA 2019 is open to young Latin Americans between 23 and 35 years old, coming from Indigenous communities, academia, civil society or the private sector.
-For those whose native language is not Spanish, they will need to demonstrate that they have a high-level command of the language in order to apply.
+The call is open to young adults coming from Indigenous communities, academia, civil society or the private sector.
+For those people whose native language is not Spanish, they will need to demonstrate that they have a high-level command of the language in order to apply.
 We invite young changemakers committed to the sustainability of food systems and their associated biocultural diversity.
-Applications from community and Indigenous leaders are very welcome.
-Candidates should be actively involved in initiatives related to sustainable agriculture, local food systems, conservation of agrobiodiversity, ancestral knowledge associated with plants and crops, nutrition and health, socio-ecological systems, agroecosystems, fair trade, sustainable food chains or related topics.
+Applications from community and/or Indigenous leaders are very welcome.
+Candidates should be actively involved in initiatives related to: sustainable agriculture, local food systems, conservation of agrobiodiversity, ancestral knowledge associated with plants and crops, nutrition and health, socio-ecological systems, agroecosystems, fair trade, sustainable food chains or related topics.

 The selected candidates must be:

 The selection of finalist candidates will depend not only on the quality of the applications but also on the diversity of the group.
-Factors such as gender identity, origin, ethnicity, experience and action topics will be taken into account.
-After reviewing the applications carefully, 25 participants will be selected.
+Factors such as gender identity, origin, ethnicity, experience and area of work will be taken into account.
+After reviewing the applications carefully, 24 participants will be selected.

-Those interested can fill out their application here before 31 July 2018.
-Keep in mind that the selection process is divided into two stages:
+Those interested can fill out the online application form here before 10 May 2019.
+Keep in mind that the selection process is divided into two stages.

-If you have any question send us a email to email@example.com and follow the lasts news of ALLSA on the Latin American School for Food Systems Resilience event page.
+If you have any questions, send us a email to email@example.com.